 At Stanford Since

-My main research interest is the Middle East and the Balkans under the Ottoman Empire.
-In my forthcoming book, Partners of the Empire: Notables, Communities and the Crisis of the Ottoman Order (1770-1820), which is a revised version of my dissertation, I analyze the rise of the provincial notables and different forms of collective actions in various parts of the Ottoman world and their challenge to the empire.
-I depict how the new provincial formations triggered institutional restructuring of the Ottoman order in the global age of revolutions.
 Currently, I am working on two different projects.
-The first one is on capital accumulation and imperial confiscations in the Ottoman Empire, roughly from 16th to the early 19th centuries.
-In this project, I focus on economic and social implications of imperial confiscations and examine how some individuals and families developed strategies to maintain their wealth and power and to escape from the constant threat of imperial seizure.
+The first one is on capital accumulation and imperial confiscations in the Ottoman Empire, roughly from the 16th to the early 19th centuries.
+In this project, I focus on economic and social implications of imperial confiscations and examine how some individuals and families developed strategies to maintain their wealth and power and to escape from the constant threat of imperial seizure or property.
 I also analyze how this instability of property rights affected attitudes towards inheritance, life and mortality in Ottoman society.
-My other project is on the imaginations of the political spaces in Early Modern Eurasia.
-In this project, I am particularly interested in the interactions and competitions between territorial organizations of the early modern Eurasian empires, particularly the Ottoman Empire, and exterritorial imaginations and practices of the Islamic and Chingissid legacies.
+My other project is on Ottoman spatial history.
+In this project, I focus on themes and problems such as (i) the transformation of spatial logic of Ottoman administration from the 15th to the early 19th centuries; (ii) the gradual consolidation of early-modern Ottoman territoriality; and (iii) coexisting spatial configurations that challenge or complement Ottoman imperial space, such as localisms and regionalisms, the medieval but enduring notion of Abode of Islam, the Chingissid idea of trans-regional nomadic space, and trans-imperial networks of merchant, religious, and diasporic communities.

 - The Making of the Islamic World, 600-1300